Clothes hanger: History

 In 1906 Meyer May, a men's clothier of Grand Rapids, Michigan, became the first retailer to display his wares on his wishbone-inspired hangers.
 Some of these original hangers can be seen at the Frank Lloyd Wright-designed Meyer May House in Grand Rapids.

 In 1932 Schuyler C. Hulett patented an improved design, which used cardboard tubes mounted on the upper and lower parts of the wire to prevent wrinkles, and in 1935 Elmer D. Rogers added a tube on the lower bar, which is still used.

 Hangers can be made in wood, wire, plastic, rarely from a rubber substance and other materials.
 Some are padded with fine materials, such as satin, for expensive clothes, lingerie and fancy dresses.
 The soft, plush padding is intended to protect garments from shoulder dents that wire hangers may make.
 A caped hanger is an inexpensive wire clothing hanger covered in paper.
 Caped hangers are used by dry cleaners to protect garments after cleaning.
 Used wire hangers may be recycled, or returned to the dry cleaner.

 The development of travel hangers, which are designed to provide a compact solution for travelers who require a simple, lightweight and foldable hanger that can accommodate their clothing needs, was a natural progression in the evolution of hangers.
 These hangers have been specifically designed with the traveler in mind, with their folding design allowing users to wrap their clothing around the hanger, making it easier to pack and store in their luggage.

 This evolution has not only focused on their functionality and design but also on their environmental impact.
 The use of recycled plastics is one way in which hangers can be more sustainable.
 The production of hangers from recycled materials reduces waste, conserves energy and resources, and lowers greenhouse gas emissions.
 This development is a natural progression in the evolution of hangers, aligning with global efforts to reduce plastic waste and promote sustainability.

-HangFold is one example of a highly innovative travel hanger that has integrated the use of recycled plastics into their design and production.
-Their patented hanger has received multiple awards for its innovative design and functionality, including the European Product Design Award and GBO StartUp first prize in 2022.